 Their work was focused on Hackney, East London, one of London’s poorest areas.

 Most of the group were photographers, but they included a cartoonist, a graphic designer, a writer and an editor.

 Their output was credited to the collective rather than named individuals but the core group included An Dekker, Sally Greenhill, Gerda Jager, Liz Heron, Michael Ann Mullen, Maggie Murray, Christine Roche, Jo Spence and Julia Vellacott.
 The group also collaborated with Helen Grace, Maggie Millman, Jini Rawlings, Ruth Barrenbaum, Annette Soloman, Arlene Strasberg and Chris Treweek.

-The collective produced two seminal exhibitions that toured for several years: Women and Work, 1975 and Who’s Holding the Baby?, 1978.
+The collective produced two exhibitions that toured for several years: Women and Work, 1975 and Who’s Holding the Baby?, 1978.

 Women and Work 1975

 In 1975 the Hackney Trades Council invited the Hackney Flashers to produce an exhibition of photographs of women at work in the borough as part of their 75th anniversary celebrations.

 The exhibition, Women and Work, comprised of nearly two hundred photographic prints and accompanying texts.
 The exhibition documented the typical roles taken on by women which were often unskilled and low-paid.
 The photographs documented women protesting against domestic violence, families campaigning for nursery provision and women and siblings providing care to young children.